getqalib/node-sdk/PUBLISHING.md

 ### First-Time Setup (if using scoped package)

-If publishing `@qalib/node-sdk` for the first time:
+If publishing `qalib-node` for the first time:

 ```bash
 npm publish --access public